f5devcentral/f5-agility-labs-nginx/docs/class2/intro.rst

 .. image:: ./images/image2.png

-The infrastructure is all ready for you.
-GitLab-CE Server, Gitlab Runner, NGINX Plus, Client JumpHost, Staging, and Production environment are all setup.
+The infrastructure is pre-built in UDF for your use and includes the following components:

+- GitLab-CE Server
+- Gitlab Runner
+- NGINX Plus
+- A Windows JumpHost
+- Staging, and Production environments
-The **JumpHost** (Windows) is already set up all the tools required to edit and commit changes to our Dockerfiles, example “Appster” Web Application and NGINX Plus configurations. **Run all lab activites from the JumpHost**

-The **Chrome web browser** has been set up with bookmarks to all the web applications you need for this lab.

-**Shell access** to the Staging and Production environment is required for one excercise and is useful to look “under the hood” of deployments to Linux servers in a live environment.
+The **JumpHost** (Windows) is already set up with all the tools required to edit and commit changes to our Dockerfiles, example “Appster” Web Application and NGINX Plus configurations. **Run all lab activites from the JumpHost** The **Chrome web browser** has been set up with bookmarks to all the web applications you need for this lab.  **Shell access** to the Staging and Production environment is required for one excercise and is useful to look “under the hood” of deployments to Linux servers in a live environment.

 Lab Topology and Credentials
 ----------------------------

-The lab environment consists of the following components.
-This is only for your information, and we will not be accessing all these servers during this lab

-Infrastructure Machines:

--  JumpHost Windows Server 2012 R2.
-RDP Access
--  Staging Server - CentOS 7 Docker host.
-HTTP – port 81, SSH
--  Production Server - CentOS 7 Docker host.
-HTTP – port 81-84, SSH
--  Gitlab-CE Server - CentOS 7.
-HTTP 80, SSH
--  Gitlab Runner Server - CentOS 7 Docker host/ SSH
--  BIND DNS Server - CentOS 7.
-SSH

-We will be required to access the following systems and web pages during this lab
+You will be required to access the following systems and web pages during this lab:

 +---------------------------------+-------------------+----------------+
 | **Component**                   | **Access**        | **Credentials**|